highlightxyz/generative-art/FAQ.md

 ![Testnet](./assets/img/faq/testnet.png)

 Take the time and upload your artwork to testnets before deploying them to mainnets.
-The testnet deploys are cheap, fast and more importantly... they give you a chance to test your artwork in the wild. **Please please please** do this.
-It will save you time, money and stress (or don't, I'm just a document, I can't force you).
+The testnet deploys are cheap (free), fast and more importantly... they give you a chance to test your artwork in the wild. **Please please please** do this (or don't, I'm just a document, I can't force you).
+It will save you time, money and stress.

 This can be done on the `Series details` step, where you can select the `Blockchain` and the `Network` to use.
 Do it.